Freshwater Land Trust conserves, connects, and cares for land and water in Central Alabama, creating dynamic green spaces for future generations.

 Interested in conserving your own land?
 We offer a variety of conservation services for landowners.
 Contact our Land Conservation Director, Elizabeth Sims, to start a conversation!

-Live in Central Alabama?
-Did you know there are over 125 miles of trails, bike lanes, and connector sidewalks in Jefferson County?
+Do you live in Central Alabama?
+Did you know there are over 127 miles of trails, bike lanes, and connector sidewalks in Jefferson County?
 Check out our interactive trail map.
 A big part of our work is expanding this important network, known as the Red Rock Trail System.

 Stay in Touch